-As the popularity of football rapidly increased throughout the 1890s, there has been a continual demand for more pitches and improved facilities to serve the local population ever since - a demand also shared by other sports.
-The East Hill, The Green and South Saxons were sites used for recreation long before the introduction of the modern game to the area; the Central Recreation Ground was laid out and opened in 1864, replacing the East Hill as the towns’ premier recreation ground.
+As football’s popularity grew rapidly throughout the 1890s, the demand for new pitches and improved facilities rose with it—a need shared by many other sports.
+Long before the modern game reached the area, sites such as the East Hill, The Green and South Saxons were already used for recreation.
+The Central Recreation Ground, laid out and opened in 1864, soon replaced the East Hill as the town’s principal venue for organised sport.

-The Green was the site of the first recorded association football game to take place in the area in 1881; other early football venues include the East Hill, Central Ground, Horntye, Drapers Field at Silverhill and the Hastings Grammar School playing field at Ore Valley.
+The Green staged the first recorded association football match in 1881.
+Other early venues included the East Hill, the Central Ground, Horntye, Drapers Field at Silverhill and the Hastings Grammar School playing field at Ore Valley.

-Following its formation in 1892, the Hastings & St Leonards Football Association immediately set about finding a ground which they could use for football games.
-Alexandra Park and the Highbury House ground (now Horntye) were viewed as potential venues for the Hastings FA ground; opposition was met to the park proposal, as significant changes to the landscape would have been required to accommodate a football pitch, and the owner of the Highbury House field was said to be unwilling to allow the FA use of the ground.
-Sites on the West Hill and near to Barley Lane were also proposed but not discussed any further.
-The East Hill was already regularly hosting football games, but attempts had been made to prevent the game from being played at the ground.
-The Central Recreation Ground had hosted organised sports since it was first laid, but suffered from poor drainage.
+After its formation in 1892, the Hastings & St Leonards Football Association sought a dedicated ground for its matches.
+Alexandra Park and the Highbury House field (now Horntye) were considered, but Alexandra Park would have required major landscape alterations and the owner of the Highbury House field refused permission.
+Sites on the West Hill and near Barley Lane were also suggested but not pursued further.
+Although football was already played regularly on the East Hill, attempts had been made to prohibit the sport there.
+The Central Recreation Ground, though long used for organised sport, suffered from poor drainage.

-Following the war, the search for a ground suitable of hosting senior football was back on, with the most likely sites being the Pilot Field or Horntye.
-The Pilot Field was selected as it could be made ready in time fore the 1920-21 season and Rock-a-Nore became the first main tenants.
+After the war, the search resumed for a ground capable of hosting senior football.
+The leading candidates were the Pilot Field and Horntye.
+The Pilot Field was chosen as it could be made ready for the 1920–21 season, with Rock-a-Nore becoming its first main tenants.

-The opening of the Pilot Field allowed Rock-a-Nore to play in the newly formed Sussex County League, and gave other clubs the chance to use the ground if they wished to play a higher standard.
-However, there was still a lack of public football pitches in the borough for junior and intermediate teams to use; the Harrow Lane recreation ground was first used in 1921, another site at Elphinstone Road (later known as the BOS field) in 1922 and Bexhill Road recreation ground in 1927.
-The opening of these grounds lessened the pressure on the council to open more public playing fields, but they lacked any basic facilities and players getting changed out in the open or at another site was a common scene.
+The opening of the Pilot Field enabled Rock-a-Nore to join the newly formed Sussex County League and allowed other teams aspiring to higher-level football to use the venue.
+Yet the borough still lacked public pitches for junior and intermediate teams.
+Harrow Lane recreation ground opened in 1921, followed by a site at Elphinstone Road (later the B.O.S. field) in 1922, and the Bexhill Road recreation ground in 1927.
+These helped ease pressure on the council but offered few facilities, and players often changed outdoors or at nearby buildings.

-Multiple grounds mentioned on this page have since been lost, either to development or they are simply just not used for organised sport anymore.
-At the time of writing there are currently plans to build 140 homes on the Harrow Lane field.
+Many of the grounds mentioned here have since been lost to development or are no longer used for organised sport.
+At the time of writing, plans exist to build 140 homes on the Harrow Lane field.

-A recurring theme is that Hastings lacks in sufficient sporting facilities when compared to neighbouring towns such as Eastbourne, though current plans may bring the borough more in line with its old neighbour.
-There are currently plans to build a new ground for Hastings United at Tilekiln, which includes two additional full-sized 3G pitches; this would be funded by the selling of the Pilot Field to developers.
-Another proposal is the selling of Horntye (excluding the pavilion), which would fund a joint project between Hastings Priory and the South Saxons, to build new facilities at Claremont School; these include a new pavilion building, Astroturf pitch, two cricket pitches and three football pitches.
+A recurring theme is Hastings’ shortage of sporting facilities compared with nearby towns such as Eastbourne, though forthcoming projects may narrow the gap.
+Proposals include a new ground for Hastings United at Tilekiln, featuring two additional full-sized 3G pitches, funded by selling the Pilot Field for development.
+Another project involves selling Horntye (excluding the pavilion) to finance new facilities at Claremont School for Hastings Priory and the South Saxons.
+These plans include a new pavilion, an astroturf pitch, two cricket pitches and three football pitches.

 Also known as: Pilot Field upper